Lymington Little Dolphins Pre-School

 - How are parents involved in the setting/school/college?
 How can I be involved?

-The setting is committee run, which is made up of parent volunteers.
+We are a parent-committee run setting.
 There are different roles within the committee which have different involvement levels, giving the opportunity for all parents to be involved.
-The committee has a half-termly meeting, where they discuss the day-to-day running of the setting and arrange fundraising events to help provide resources for the setting.
-If you are not able to be on the committee, you are still able to help out at fundraising events for example; baking a cake, helping on the day etc. Every half-term a parent rota is available to encourage parents to come and help at the setting.
-This gives an opportunity for the parents to see the daily routines of the setting and how the children interact and play with their peers, practitioners and the environment.
-Parents are encouraged to help / accompany the group on trips or visits; for example; visiting the fire station, library or the annual summer trip.
+The committee has a half-termly meeting, where they are involved in the decision making and management of the pre-school.
+If you are not able to be on the committee, you are still able to help out at fundraising events for example, baking a cake, volunteering their time etc. Parents are encouraged to help/accompany the group on trips or visits; for example, visiting the fire station, library and other local areas.
+We have an open-door policy and parents can speak to a member of staff about any concerns whenever they need to.
 An anonymous questionnaire is sent out to parents, to help gather opinions of the setting to help us to continue the setting’s professional development.
-Parents are encouraged to write ‘achievement stars’ or ‘Wow moments’, which helps us to plan for the child’s interest which leads into the planning process.
-Twice yearly, we ask parents to update us on their child’s needs and interests at home, using a short form.
-This helps us plan more effectively and sensitively for each child.
+Parents are encouraged to write ‘achievement leaves’ or ‘Wow moments’, which helps us to plan for the child’s interest which leads into the planning process.
+We send out half-termly newsletters with ideas they can do at home, and 10 key language specific words we encourage parents to discuss with their child.

 - Offering services to: